 There is also a fairly heavy emphasis on math.
 You will likely be studying for three months or longer before you are ready to take the exam.
 The real estate exam is tough.
 Most people that take the exam fail it the first time around.

 I have known people that had to take the test 5 or 6 different times before they passed.
-The real estate exam is considered the fourth toughest exam to pass, behind the medical boards, the lawyer bar exam, and the stock broker exam.
+The real estate exam is considered the fifth toughest exam to pass, behind the medical boards, the lawyer bar exam, the CPA, and the stock broker exam.

 The two agents that I know that had to take the exam 5 or 6 times before they passed, both became successful agents.
 They showed persistence, and determination from the start, and followed that through in their careers.